ryanholloway/yolo-frame-processing-api/README.md

 # YOLO Object Detection Flask API

 This repository contains a Flask-based web API for real-time object detection using YOLO models.
-It supports both a fake mode for testing without camera hardware and a live mode using a Raspberry Pi camera and the Ultralytics YOLO implementation.
+It supports both a simulation mode for testing without camera hardware and a live mode using a Raspberry Pi camera and the Ultralytics YOLO implementation.

 ## Features